Prag8855/aab/frontend/content/guides/leaving-germany.md

     - Vaccines and other documentation
     - Quarantine requirements
 - [BAföG](https://www.auslandsbafoeg.de/) abroad
-- Travel health insurance - Used to plug a coverage gap
 - How to get money out of the country?
 - Any difference in taxation of real estate?
 - Effect on residence permit